 createSitemap();

-That is what i did with Svelte and SvelteKit for this new website.
+That’s what I did with Svelte and SvelteKit for this new website.
 Hope it can give you some ideas.

 Thank you for reading.